jbrhm/jsh/README.md

 Inside of `jsh` there are two main components, `processes` and `jobs`.
 A `process` is as you would expect, it is one binary that will be invoked on the given command line arguments it is passed.
 A `job` is a series of processes that will run in sequence with one another.
-Processes are chained together into jobs through the use operators.
+Processes are chained together into jobs through the use of operators.

 ## Environment Variables: